|

 yard, and into our pool.
 We need somewhere between 40,000 and 45,000

-| Next is the most painful part of the process...waiting until you can
+gallons of water. | | | Next is the most painful part of the process...waiting until you can

 actually enter the pool.
 It takes almost a week until the water is